A foot of water traveling 2 mph is all it takes to sweep away a large SUV, pickup truck or car.

 The 16-foot flat bottom aluminum boat can handle the swift currents often found in rivers and can transport up to six people.
 It can also be connected to other boats if needed.

-The light and easily maneuverable inflatable boat was designed specifically for search and rescue operations.
+The light and easily maneuverable inflatable boat was designed specifically for search and rescue operations in many of the smaller waterways protected by CCFR.
 It is light enough that just two rescuers can carry it if the need arises.

-“This is extremely beneficial during flooding events, where the depth of the water can vary drastically and require the boat to be lifted over or carried short distances,” CCFR Captain Matthew Dermody says.
+“This is extremely beneficial during flooding events, where the depth of the water can vary drastically and require the boat to be lifted over or carried short distances,” Deputy Chief Jason Meinershagen says.

 The boat can also remain stable in fast-moving water and be launched directly from the banks of the waterway.